With over 4.5 billion social media users across the globe, it's no wonder businesses need to be active on social media to connect with their audience.

 2. Published Posts Analytics Report

-The Published Posts report shows the number of social posts published across your social accounts during a specific time period.
+The Published Posts report shows the number of social posts published across your social accounts during a specific period.

 3. Interactions Analytics Report